Residue sums for superconformal indices

 As reviewed in the previous section, the superconformal indices of gauge theories can be expressed as multiple contour integrals in the space of complexified gauge fugacities, with the contour being a product of unit circles.
 The integrands, consisting of elliptic Gamma functions (for the full index) or infinite $q$-Pochhammer symbols (for the Macdonald index), are meromorphic functions of the gauge fugacities.
 It is thus natural to attempt an evaluation of the index as a residue sum.
-Using the infinite product formulas for the functions (see Appendix \ref{app:spec-functions}), it is straightforward to list all the poles of either integrand, inside or outside the unit circles.
+Using the infinite product formulas for these functions (see Appendix \ref{app:spec-functions}), it is straightforward to list all the poles of either integrand, inside or outside the unit circles.
 These poles come in infinite towers and accumulate at the origin or infinity, respectively.

-However, as already explained in the introduction, there are obstructions to a naive evaluation.
+However, as already alluded to in the introduction, there are obstructions to a naive evaluation.
 In particular, we will demonstrate that if one defines an $SU(N)$ gauge theory index with the \emph{full} measure